m-31/mini/README.md

 ## usage

-You can build the image via `./build.sh`
+You can compile the go application via `./compile` and build the docker image via `./build.sh`

 You can start the service with `./run.sh` - if it was not build previously it pulls the image from